rasilab/pybio-utils/docs/bio.md

 ## Convert gtf to bed12

-Convert a gtf file into an equivalent bed12 file.
-It created bed entries based on the `exon` features and `transcript_id` field.
+Convert a gtf/gff file into an equivalent bed12 file.
+It creates bed entries based on the `exon` features and `transcript_id` field (or `Parent` attribute, whose value matches the `ID` attribute of the corresponding transcript feature, if using GFF3).
 It then uses the `CDS` features to determine the `thick_start` and `thick_end` values for the bed file.
+Note that if a *gff* file is given, the stop codon will automatically be removed from `CDSs`.

 ```
 gtf-to-bed12 <gtf> <out>  [--chr-name-file <chr_name_file>] [--exon-feature <exon_feature>] [--cds-feature <cds_feature>]